 Opportunities to Improve Reproductive Health

-Though we face many potential threats to reproductive rights, AAUW will continue to pursue opportunities to improve access to care by working with Congress and the relevant federal agencies on the following initiatives.
+Though we face many potential threats to reproductive rights, AAUW will keep fighting to improve access to care by working with Congress and federal agencies to take the following actions.

 Ensure access to legally prescribed or available contraception.
-Reports of pharmacist refusals to fill prescriptions for emergency contraception and all forms of birth control continue.
-Currently, six states permit pharmacist refusals without critical protections for patients, such as requirements to refer or transfer prescriptions.
-AAUW believes pharmacies should be required to fill women’s prescriptions for contraception as well as sell legal emergency contraception.
+Currently, six states permit pharmacists to refuse to fill prescriptions for emergency contraception and all forms of birth control without giving critical protections for patients, such as requiring pharmacies to transfer prescriptions or provide referrals.
+AAUW believes pharmacies should be required to fill all prescriptions for contraception and sell legal emergency contraception.

-AAUW believes that access to complete reproductive health services enhances women’s reproductive choices, which leads to improvements in women’s health care in the United States and around the world.
-Strong opponents of contraception and choice continue to encroach upon women’s access to reproductive health services.
-We will continue to ensure that government policies respect and respond to the needs and priorities of a diverse range of individuals, families, and communities, especially those who face barriers to access.
-We will also work to ensure that appointees, nominees, and elected officials uphold our nation’s laws, affirm protections for individuals, and work to improve overall health and well-being in the United States and around the world.
-AAUW’s advocacy of a woman’s right to safe, accessible, and comprehensive reproductive health care will stand at the forefront of our efforts to gain equity and justice for all women.
+AAUW believes that access to a full range of reproductive health services enhances an individual’s reproductive choices—which leads to improvements in women’s health care and economic security in the United States and around the world.
+Extremists who oppose contraception and choice continue to erode access to reproductive health services.
+We must ensure that government policies reflect and address the needs and priorities of a diverse range of individuals, families and communities, especially those who face barriers to access.
+We will also work to ensure that appointees, nominees and elected officials uphold our nation’s laws, affirm protections for individuals, and work to improve overall health and well-being in the United States and around the world.
+AAUW’s advocacy for the right to safe, accessible and comprehensive reproductive health care is critical to achieving equity and justice for all.